PoC-dev/smtp-abuse-reporting/README.md

 ## Files.
 - `smtp-abuse-syslog.pl` is the parser script which populates the found error messages into the SQLite database.
 - `smtp-abuse-report.pl` is the reporting script which sends out automated email to the found abuse email addresses.
-- `.abusedb.sqlite` is the SQLite database which is automatically created by any of the aforementioned scripts if not existing.
-Note that this is created in the current working directory of the launched scripts.
-Since those are meant to be run by `cron`, the file is supposed to end up in the user's respective home directory.
+- `~/.abusedb.sqlite` is the SQLite database which is automatically created by any of the aforementioned scripts if not existing.

 ## Installation.
 I recommend copying the scripts to the home directory of a user who's allowed to read log files.
 For that user, I'm creating a `~/bin` directory to hold this (and other) scripts.